Lecture 9

 Suppose that we have a known set of mappings \(u_i \rightarrow y_i\), where \(i = 1, \ldots, N\).
 For example we might have some information about the regularizer \(R(u)\) for a set of \(u\) values.
 One possible technique is to train an SLP to approximate the true regularizer \(R_T(u)\).

-The function \(y = R(u; \theta)\) returns a scalar, taking its transpose will not change the output:
+The function \(y = R(u; \theta)\) returns a scalar, so taking its transpose will not change the output:

-\[y = w^T \sigma(Wu+a) = \sigma(u^TW + a)w\]
+\[y = w^T \sigma(Wu+a) = \sigma(u^TW^T + a^T)w\]

-\[\mathcal{L}(\theta) = \frac{1}{2} \sum_{i=1}^N \left \| \sigma(u^TW + a)w - y_i \right \|^2\]
+\[\mathcal{L}(\theta) = \frac{1}{2} \sum_{i=1}^N \left \| \sigma(u_i^TW^T + a^T)w - y_i \right \|^2\]

-\[\mathcal{L}(\theta) = \frac{1}{2} \left \| \sigma(U^TW + A)w - y \right \|^2\]
+\[\mathcal{L}(\theta) = \frac{1}{2} \left \| \sigma(U^TW^T + A)w - y \right \|^2\]

-For simplicity of this analysis, we can assume without loss of generality for the problem at hand that \(A = 0\) and \(\sigma\) is the identity operator.
+For simplicity of this analysis, we can assume, without loss of generality for the problem at hand, that \(A = 0\) and \(\sigma\) is the identity operator.
 Then:

 \[\hat\theta = \min_{\theta} \mathcal{L}(\theta) = \min_{\hat w} \frac{1}{2} \left \| U^T\hat w - y \right \|^2.\]

-where \(\hat w = Ww\).
+where \(\hat w = W^T w\).

 Non-linearity Analysis

-\[\hat{\theta} = \min_{\theta} \frac{1}{2} \left\| \underbrace{ \begin{bmatrix} \ & \ & \ \\ \ & U^T & \ \\ \ & \ & \ \\ \end{bmatrix} }_{N \times d} \cdot \underbrace{ \begin{bmatrix} \ & \ & \ \\ \ & W & \ \\ \ & \ & \ \\ \end{bmatrix} }_{N \times k} - y \right\|^2 \]
+\[\hat{\theta} = \min_{\theta} \frac{1}{2} \left\| \underbrace{ \begin{bmatrix} \ & \ & \ \\ \ & U^T & \ \\ \ & \ & \ \\ \end{bmatrix} }_{N \times d} \cdot \underbrace{ \begin{bmatrix} \ & \ & \ \\ \ & W^T & \ \\ \ & \ & \ \\ \end{bmatrix} }_{d \times k} w - y \right\|^2 \]

 Idea 1:

-If we can increase the rank of the \(Z = U^TW\) matrix, then perhaps it is possible to solve the problem batter.
-We select for there to be a larger weights matrix \(W\) that is \(N \times m\) where \(m > d\).
-In the resulting \(z = U^TW\) matrix, the rank will still be \(\text{rank}(Z) \le d\).
+If we can increase the rank of the \(Z = U^TW^T\) matrix, then perhaps it is possible to solve the problem better.
+We select a larger weights matrix so that \(W^T\) is \(d \times m\) where \(m > d\).
+However, in the resulting \(Z = U^TW^T\) matrix, the rank will still be \(\text{rank}(Z) \le d\).

 Idea 2:

-Use a non-linear activation function \(\sigma\) that operates element-wise on the matrix \(Z = U^TW\) to increase the rank of the matrix so that \(\text{rank}(\sigma(Z)) = \min (N,m)\).
+Use a non-linear activation function \(\sigma\) that operates element-wise on the matrix \(Z = U^TW^T\) to increase the rank of the matrix, so that \(\text{rank}(\sigma(Z)) = \min (N,m)\).

-In practice the exact activation function is not important.
-It may be the case that \(\text{rank}(\sigma(Z)) = 3\) for example, but applying the activation function will increase the rank to the minimum dimension size of the weights matrix \(W\).
-This can give a unique solution the least squares problem.
+In practice the exact choice of activation function is not important.
+It may be the case that \(\text{rank}(Z) = 3\), for example, but applying the activation function will increase the rank to the minimum dimension of the matrix.
+This can give a unique solution to the least squares problem.

-\[ \hat{\theta} = \min_{\theta} \frac{1}{2} \left\| \sigma \left( \underbrace{ \begin{bmatrix} \ & \ & \ \\ \ & U^T & \ \\ \ & \ & \ \\ \end{bmatrix} }_{N \times d} \cdot \underbrace{ \begin{bmatrix} \ & \ & \ & \ & \cdots & \ \\ \ & W & \ & \ & \ & \ \\ \ & \ & \ & \ & \ & \ \\ \end{bmatrix} }_{N \times m} \right ) w - y \right\|^2 \]
+\[ \hat{\theta} = \min_{\theta} \frac{1}{2} \left\| \sigma \left( \underbrace{ \begin{bmatrix} \ & \ & \ \\ \ & U^T & \ \\ \ & \ & \ \\ \end{bmatrix} }_{N \times d} \cdot \underbrace{ \begin{bmatrix} \ & \ & \ & \ & \cdots & \ \\ \ & W^T & \ & \ & \ & \ \\ \ & \ & \ & \ & \ & \ \\ \end{bmatrix} }_{d \times m} \right ) w - y \right\|^2 \]

 Non-linear Example